Interlocking Backpropagation: Improving depthwise model-parallelism: Conclusion

 \section{Conclusion}

-We have explored a variety of intermediate optimisation strategies for training large scale distributed neural networks.
-These strategies, referred to as \nwise{n} training, introduce intermediate auxiliary classification heads and losses into the network and train with interlocking backprop, which restricts the gradient flow between components.
-We have shown that \nwise{2} interlocking backprop significantly reduces training time of large scale distributed neural networks, and recovers much of the test accuracy that is lost in naive standard local training. \nwise{2} training even outperforms \etoe on resnets trained on CIFAR-10 and CIFAR-100, though it does not outperform baselines in language modeling tasks with Transformers.
-Interlocking backprop has been shown to be a practical approach to training large scale distributed neural networks.
+We have explored a variety of optimisation strategies, for large scale, distributed neural networks, that strike a middle-ground between local and end-to-end training.
+These strategies, referred to as \nwise{n} training, introduce intermediate auxiliary classification heads and losses into the network and train with interlocking backpropagation, which restricts the gradient flow between accelerators.
+We have shown that \nwise{2} interlocking backpropagation significantly reduces training time of large scale distributed neural networks, and recovers much of the test accuracy that is lost in local training. \nwise{2} training even outperforms \etoe on ResNets trained on CIFAR-10 and CIFAR-100, though it does not outperform baselines in language modelling tasks with Transformers.
+We have provided evidence that varying the $N$ parameter of \nwise{n} can be seen as interpolating between \local and \etoe training, in terms of compute efficiency and modelling performance.
+Interlocking backpropagation has been shown to be a practical approach to training large scale distributed neural networks.